Terreii/use-pouchdb/docs/introduction/quick_start.md

 ## useQuery

-Accessing a [view](https://docs.couchdb.org/en/stable/ddocs/views/index.html 'CouchDBs Guide to Views') ([PouchDBs query](https://pouchdb.com/api.html#query_database 'Documentation about db.query')) accomplished using the hook `useQuery`.
+Accessing a [view](https://docs.couchdb.org/en/stable/ddocs/views/index.html 'CouchDBs Guide to Views') ([PouchDBs query](https://pouchdb.com/api.html#query_database 'Documentation about db.query')) is accomplished using the hook `useQuery`.
 It also automatically subscribes to updates of that view.

 ```jsx
 import React from 'react'